dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 Historically, dbt's test coverage was confined to [“data” tests](/docs/build/data-tests), assessing the quality of input data or resulting datasets' structure.

-In `1.8`, we're introducing native support for [unit testing](/docs/build/unit-tests).
+In v1.8, we're introducing native support for [unit testing](/docs/build/unit-tests).
 Unit tests validate your SQL modeling logic on a small set of static inputs __before__ you materialize your full model in production.
-They support a test-driven development approach, improving both the efficiency of developers and reliability of code.
+They support a test-driven development approach, improving both the efficiency of developers and the reliability of code.

 Starting from v1.8, when you execute the `dbt test` command, it will run both unit and data tests.
 Use the [`test_type`](/reference/node-selection/methods#the-test_type-method) method to run only unit or data tests: